logo image

 At the harbour is the Old Boatyard Restaurant and Gift Shop in a modern building.

-The Signal Tower Museum is situated by the harbour.
+The Signal Tower Museum is by the harbour.
 This building was completed in 1813 to be used as a shore station for the Bell Rock Lighthouse 11 miles offshore.
-The Tower was decommissioned in 1955 and converted to a museum in 1974 giving information on this unique Lighthouse and dangers to shipping in the area.
+The Tower was decommissioned in 1955 then converted to a museum in 1974 giving information on this unique Lighthouse and dangers to shipping in the area.

-Arbroath High Street is situated a short walk north of the harbour, main street for shopping and cafes.
+Arbroath High Street is a short walk north of the harbour, main street for shopping and cafes.

-Arbroath Abbey is situated at the north end of the High Street.
+Arbroath Abbey is at the north end of the High Street.
 This Abbey was founded in 1178 by King William the Lion, becoming one of the largest and wealthiest Abbeys in Scotland.

 Arbroath History